benbotto/test-repo/README.md

 helm dep update ./k8s
 ```

 Now we need to customize our [configuration](https://github.com/helm/charts/tree/master/stable/mysql#configuration).
 We'll want to provide our database name, username, and password.
 The last part is sensitive--we wouldn't want to push our password to a public repository, after all.
 K8s provides [secrets](https://kubernetes.io/docs/concepts/configuration/secret/) for just this sort of thing.
-Secrets can be created from files, and we'll use that method to create a database password secret.
+Secrets can be created in various ways, but we'll create ours using files.

 ```
 echo -n "QC71yg2JGPNpuzoM" > mysql-password